|

 Another way to attract new people into the

 Community is to address their gaming instinct.
 Newbies should consider creating articles as a game and editing as fun.
-With time, they encounter experienced colleagues, and they will receive medals for their participation in Wikipedia.
+Over time, they encounter experienced colleagues and receive medals for their participation in Wikipedia.

 |

-For me, the most promising approach to gaining new authors is the automatic creation of stub articles containing a minimum of information with the help of bots.
-Let me explain: a bot will go through lists of all villages, including the smallest hamlet, and place formatted stub articles in Wikipedia for those un-covered places.
-People frustrated that their place of living does not have an article in Wikipedia yet may now sit down and type the missing information into the existing stub article.
+For me, the most promising approach to attracting new authors is the automated creation of stub articles containing minimal information, using bots.
+Let me explain: a bot will go through lists of all villages, including the smallest hamlets, and place formatted stub articles on Wikipedia for those uncovered places.
+People frustrated that their place of living does not yet have an article on Wikipedia can now sit down and add the missing information to the existing stub article.

 Conclusions